onlyOneYR/elasticsearch/intl.en-US/Product Introduction/High reliability.md

 ## Auto snapshots {#section_o4j_j3k_zgb .section}

 Alibaba Cloud Elasticsearch support creating auto snapshots.
 You can enable this feature on the **Snapshots** page in the console.
 You can adjust the time when the daily snapshot is automatically created based on your business needs.
 This feature allows you to back up your data for disaster recovery.
-For more information, see [Security settings](../../../../../reseller.en-US/User Guide/Instance management/Security settings.md).
+For more information, see [Snapshots](../../../../reseller.en-US/User Guide/Instance management/Data backup/Snapshots.md#).

  **Restore snapshots**

 To restore a snapshot, log on to the Alibaba Cloud Elasticsearch console and click View Tutorial on the **Snapshots** page.
-You will be redirected to [Automatic backup guide](../../../../../reseller.en-US/User Guide/Instance management/Data backup/Automatic backup guide.md).
+You will be redirected to [Auto snapshot guide](../../../../reseller.en-US/User Guide/Instance management/Data backup/Auto snapshot guide.md).
 The topic describes how to restore a snapshot.

 **Note:**